 New York City to Open Gun Courts to Expedite Prosecutions of Gun Crimes – Read about recent efforts in New York City to create a “gun court” to address violations of the state’s criminal laws related to firearm possession, improper exhibition, aggravated assault, and illegal sale and distribution.

 New York City’s Gun Court Initiative: The Brooklyn Pilot Program, Final Report – Read the abstract describing the study evaluating whether the pilot program achieved the four goals of the New York City Gun Court initiative in Brooklyn, NY.
 The study tested four components of the New York City Gun Court initiative: swifter dispositions; more consistent sentencing; utilization of the designated Supreme Court part for indicted program cases; and increase in successful prosecution of gun possession cases.
 The program assigned felony gun-possession cases to a single, designated courtroom in Supreme Court.
 The designated courtroom processed indicted felony gun-possession cases from five precincts in Brooklyn.

 If you are changed with a misdemeanor or felony firearm charge in New York City, including in Manhattan and the other boroughs, then contact an experienced criminal defense attorney at Greco Neyland, PC.
 With offices in downtown Manhattan and midtown Manhattan, we can help you fight your case aggressively.

 New York City’s Offices of the District Attorney are drawing much attention to their plans to prosecute gun crimes aggressively and seek harsh sentences when violence occurs.
 Make sure your attorney is also focused on defending these types of cases.
-Call today for a free consultation with an experienced gun crime attorney in Manhattan serving clients throughout New York City.
+Call or contact us today for a free consultation with an experienced gun crime attorney in Manhattan serving clients throughout New York City.